Evsio0n/uinetd/README.md

-## uinetd - A Udp forward tool just like rinetd
+## uinetd - Yet another udp & tcp forward tool just like rinetd

 ### Description
-Redirects TCP&UDP connections from a local address & port to another address.
+Redirects TCP & UDP connections from a local address & port to another address.
 Configuration files is just in /etc/uintd.conf.(Like rinetd).
 The process will open a socket to listen all the port from local bindings.